adan-shahid/foodwebsite/readme.md

-#Multivendor Ecommerce system in Django/
+#Multivendor Ecommerce system in Django